-Adrian College director of athletics Mike Duffy announced on Wednesday, Dec.
-28, that the institution will add a club baseball program as the Bulldogs’ 40th sport, and that alumnus Brent Greenwood will serve as the first coach for the new sport.
+Adrian College director of athletics Mike Duffy announced on Dec.
+28, 2016, that the institution would add a club baseball program as the Bulldogs’ 40th sport, and that alumnus Brent Greenwood will serve as the first coach for the new sport.

 “Brent will be the perfect fit to start our inaugural club baseball team.
 He will bring his tremendous passion and love for the game of baseball to this team,” said Craig Rainey ‘89, who coached Greenwood during his four-year playing career on Adrian’s NCAA varsity baseball team from 2011-14.
 “His desire to get back to his alma mater and give back was very evident during his interview.
 The Adrian College Baseball family is excited to see one of our own step back on campus and lead another exciting opportunity for future Adrian College student-athletes.”

-Greenwood’s previous coaching experience includes leading the Sylvania (Ohio) Southview High School junior varsity since last spring.
+Greenwood’s previous coaching experience included leading the Sylvania (Ohio) Southview High School junior varsity in spring 2016.
 He also served a season as the head coach for the Adrian Dirtbag Baseball Club 9-and-under team, and also was a volunteer assistant on the Adrian varsity baseball squad in 2017 when it won the Michigan Intercollegiate Athletic Association championship and advanced to the NCAA Division III tournament.

 “Adrian College continues to amaze me with the addition of every sport and I think that it is an awesome opportunity for student-athletes to continue their playing careers,” commented Greenwood, who plans to start his new duties on Jan.
 3. “This opportunity for me means a lot.
 I can't wait to give student-athletes the same opportunities that I was given at the College.
 I’m very excited to be part of this.

 “One of my goals for the first year of the program is to create a good foundation to build on for years to come.”